Document

 Quarterly update

 Recruitment and retention in key services such as Building Control, Planning and Technology Services has resulted in locums and vacancies, resulting in delays in delivering workloads.
+There is also currently a recognised national shortage of mechanics, with heavy vehicle mechanics in short supply.
+This poses a risk to our Waste and Recycling teams.
 Senior posts are currently all filled.
 Legally trained support staff are in place and lawyer posts have been filled recently, reducing the need for legal locums.
 Building Control has three trainee posts filled.
 Four employees have left for career progression and the associated greater pay, following their registration as Inspectors.
 Some activity has slowed down and we are considering the options for future service provisions.
 Other services have been able to recruit, but also retained their staff well, against a background of the recruitment market slowing down and fewer jobs being available for people to move to.
 With the announcement of Local Government Reorganisation, this risk will be closely monitored as there is a concern this will impact both recruitment and retention of staff, however, we are yet to see the impact of this.

 Target Risk